SupurCalvinHiggins/212-fall-2015/assignments/ha-01/readme.md

         //   - user_id2: the ID of the second user
         // Returns true if the two users are friends, false otherwise
         // If either user ID is invalid (i.e., not in the range of 0 to num_users-1),
-        // the method should throw an exception bool is_friend(int user_id1, int user_id2);
+        // the method should throw an std::out_of_range exception bool is_friend(int user_id1, int user_id2);

         // Method to get the number of users (you can't change the signature)